-Program Director(s)/Principal Investigator(s) requesting research supplement funding must hold an active NIDCR grant.
-For supplements to multiple PD/PI grants, the supplement should be requested by the contact PD/PI and submitted by the awardee institution of the parent grant.
-Mentor(s) of the diversity supplement candidate may be any or all of the PD(s)/PI(s) on the award.
+Program Director(s)/Principal Investigator(s) (PD(s)/PI(s)) requesting research supplement funding must hold an active NIDCR grant.
+For supplements to grants with multiple PD/PI , the supplement should be requested by the contact PD/PI and submitted by the recipient institution of the parent grant.
+Mentor(s) of the diversity supplement candidate may be any or all the PD(s)/PI(s) on the grant.

 Supplemental awards under this announcement are limited to citizens or non-citizen nationals of the United States or to individuals who have been lawfully admitted for permanent residence in the United States (i.e., in possession of a Permanent Resident Card, Form I-551) at the time of application submission.
-The candidate may be affiliated with either the applicant institution or another academic institution.
+The candidate may be affiliated with either the recipient institution or another academic institution.
 Only one candidate may be identified in an administrative supplement application, although more than one application per NIDCR grant may be submitted for different candidates.
 Potential diversity supplement recipients may be supported at multiple stages during their research career, for example, at predoctoral and postdoctoral levels.
 Diversity supplements are not restricted to one time participation.
 Please note, the initial request for the post-baccalaureate career stage is limited to one year.Back to top

 Statement of Candidate’s Eligibility: This document must be signed by the PI and an institutional official establishing the candidate’s eligibility for support under this program, including that the candidate is a US citizen or permanent resident of the United States.
 The statement must include: information on the nature of the candidate’s eligibility, circumstances, background or characteristics that enhance research workforce diversity as described in the NIH Interest in Diversity NOT-OD-20-031, and a description of the candidate’s current or previous NIH/PHS research grant support, or a statement that the candidate is not currently receiving NIH/PHS support, as applicable.

 Please ensure the proposed candidate for diversity supplement support has an eRA Commons profile.